SK108045/Firebase-Authentication-Project/README.md

    - Firebase SDK manages user sessions using the stored JWT.
    - The `onAuthStateChanged` listener in our code detects changes in authentication state.

+## Notes

+- Ensure that your Firebase project is properly configured with the correct authentication methods enabled
+- Update the redirect URLs in the JavaScript files to match your deployment environment